OWASP/owasp-mastg/tests-beta/ios/MASVS-CODE/MASTG-TEST-0217.md

 ## Observation

-The output should include the dependency and the CVE identifiers for any dependency with known vulnerabilities.
+The output should include the dependency name and the CVE identifiers for any dependency with known vulnerabilities.

 ## Evaluation